Project showcase

 The production well was completed with a horizontal section into the reservoir with a 9 ⅝" casing set at total depth.
 The well was suspended for 5 months.
 In August 2009, the crew removed a pressure containing corrosion cap set inside the casing in preparation for installation of the BOP.
 The blowout started with a flow of condensate from a thin oil reservoir zone, followed by gas from an overlaying high permeable gas cap.
 All personnel were safely evacuated.

-In response to the incident, Add Energy specialists were engaged to provide support and recommendations for the upcoming relief well drilling and kill operation.
+In response to the incident, our well kill specialists were engaged to provide support and recommendations for the upcoming relief well drilling and kill operation.

 Blowout analysis